Record Brazil heat pressures crops, energy prices, government

-January was the hottest month on record in parts of Brazil including its biggest city, São Paulo.
+This has been the hottest January on record in parts of Brazil including its biggest city, São Paulo.
 The heat, plus a severe drought, has kindled fears of water shortages, crop damage and higher electricity bills that could drag down the economy during an election year for President Dilma Rousseff.

 The scorching conditions don't constitute a crisis quite yet, officials say.
 Weather has been mostly normal in other regions including Brazil's soy belt, where a record crop is still expected.
 Summer rains could return in February and March to refill reservoirs, as they did last year when similar concerns over a possible energy crisis proved to be overhyped.